 In this example, we will use the Auto Deployment package 7-Zip which is available from the Package Library.
 If you don’t have access to the Package Library due to your license level, or simply wish to do this with another package, the process is the same, so just follow along modifying the package(s) that you care about.
 The only slight difference you will see is that with Auto Deployments things go into the Pre and Post Deployment steps, so it looks different from a normal package, but is functionally identical.

-You can download an XML of this example deployment by clicking here.
 Here’s a rundown of what’s included in the pre and post deployment steps:

-Command Step containing:
+Pre-Deployment Command Step containing:

 Add a Reboot Step.
 This allows the PDQRunner service to control the next package steps, and the machine will be thawed to the DFC command you ran in Step 1.